ARSBros3/mlpr_project_2024/README.md

      - 5: True
 2. **Text-** The raw text.
 3. **Text_tag-** Various tags given to the text, based on the type of content in the raw text.

-### test.csv
-There are 1267 instances here, with 2 features- the raw text, and the tags for the text.